 Make up these savoury salty cheesy melty snacks for your next gathering and watch them get gobbled up.
 Chopped olives, mushrooms and green onions in a cheesy mixture spread on cocktail rye bread and baked in the oven is so easy, the hardest part is waiting for them to be cool enough to eat.

 My new friend Dawn served these when we were in Florida.
 She said they were actually her mom’s recipe.
 That was right after telling me she was one of 9 kids growing up on a Wisconsin farm so I was surprised her mom had time to do anything.
-If you don’t have cheddar and monterey jack from Wisconsin you can use any combination of a sharp cheese and something mild and melty.
-If you get two different coloured cheeses they look the best.Jump to Recipe
+If you don’t have any Wisconsin cheese you can use any combination of a sharp cheddar cheese and something mild and melty like Monterey Jack.
+If you get two different coloured cheeses, Savoury Rye Snacks look the best.Jump to Recipe

 I didn’t get a chance to make Savoury Rye Snacks until I was back in Canada.
 That’s why I’m spelling savoury with a “u.”
 Dawn used cocktail rye bread but I’m not sure if it’s available in Canada.
 I looked but couldn’t find any so I thought that Melba toast rye crackers might work.
 And they did.
 In fact, they added a crunchier element which was ok with my taste testers.
 If you’re in the US you can find cocktail rye bread in the deli section and they’re small squares of bread, a perfect size for these Savoury Rye Snacks.